pouryapb/FaceAct-frontend/README.md

 # A Social Network with React

-This project was built as the final project of internet engineering course in guilan university by Pourya Pourbagheri and Mahdi Pourtalebi

-FaceAct was inspired by instagram and uses React and material-ui for frontend and nodejs and express for backend.
+FaceAct was a hobby project inspired by instagram and uses React + material-ui for frontend and nodejs + express for backend.

 to run this project after downloading the source code you should run frontend and backend seperately: